gmarth/st-stepped-thinking-embedded/README.md

-# SillyTavern Stepped Thinking Extension Embedded Addon
+# Stepped Thinking Embedded Addon

 *Provide a brief description of how your extension works, what problem it aims to solve.*